n3w0rld94/iot-garden-monitor-app/README.md

 + ```ng g c pages/analytics/my-component-name --module=app.module.ts```:
    Generates a page in the __analytics__ folder.
 + ```ionic serve```:
-Runs the app in your default browser.
+Runs the app in the default browser.
 + ```ng g class models/my-class-name```:
 Creates a class in the __models__ folder.

->__NOTE:__ If any of these commands doesn't work, make sure you are in the project folder.
+>__NOTE:__ If any of these commands doesn't work, make sure to be in the project folder.

 # Device testing
 This app has been build with _Ionic Capacitor_.
 For more information see *_https://ionicframework.com/docs/cli/commands/capacitor-run_*.